0xForerunner/blog/blog.woolsey.dev/content/blog/p2p-flashblocks/index.md

 - **Higher Throughput:** By overlapping execution and networking (and amortizing the expensive state root computation over several chunks), Flashblocks can squeeze in [more gas per second overall](https://writings.flashbots.net/introducing-rollup-boost#:~:text=2,wallet%20and%20front%20end%20integration).
 - **Same Trust Model:** All this is done while still running an explicit auction (think MEV bidding) each flashblock interval, and using Trusted Execution Environments (TEEs) to ensure the sequencer behaves.
 In other words, even though blocks are streaming, the fairness and verifiability are preserved by cryptographic attestation in the TEE.

 To visualize, imagine the block builder as an assembly line that doesn’t stop: transactions flow into the TEE-protected builder, which orders and executes them in **200ms batches**, spitting out partial block segments one after another.
-These segments (flashblocks) are then shipped off to rpc providers continuously, rather than as.
+These segments (flashblocks) are then shipped off to rpc providers continuously.
 The final block (every 2s or so) is essentially the combination of the last few flashblocks, but by then everyone’s already seen the pieces.

 Now that we’re clear on what Flashblocks achieve, let’s talk about the special sauce that enables all this speed in a distributed setting: the Flashblocks **P2P network**.
 High-speed block streaming could easily devolve into chaos (imagine *multiple chefs* rapidly throwing ingredients into a soup).
 The P2P mechanism is the coordination layer ensuring all participants know who the *head chef* is at any moment and that every partial block arrives intact, in order, and verified.